Heart Murmurs in Cats

 Each heartbeat originates as an electrical impulse and eventually generates a muscular movement.
 The heart is a muscle that's "job" is to pump blood.
 Blood is pumped from the body to the heart, processed through the lungs, returned back to the heart and pumped out to the body.
 As the blood is pumped, it goes through four different parts of the heart or heart chambers.
 Between these chambers are "valves".
 A valve is a membrane that opens and closes to prevent backward flow of blood.

 Heart murmurs can be caused from either heart muscle or valve abnormalities.
 If either of these structures do not function properly, the flow of blood is disturbed.
 This disturbance can cause "turbulence" in the blood flow that creates an abnormal sound that we refer to as a "murmur".

-The "gold standard" for diagnosing the underlying cause of a heart murmur is a cardiac ultrasound (echocardiogram).
-It is performed to evaluate cardiac and valve function and identify underlying heart disease.
-Murmurs that occur in puppies and kittens can be very difficult to diagnose even for the most experienced veterinarians.
-Many pets may be referred to a board certified veterinary cardiologist for evaluation.
+The "gold standard" for diagnosing the underlying cause of a heart murmur is a cardiac ultrasound (echocardiogram) optimally performed with a color Doppler study to evaluate blood flow.
+A full "Echo" can identify and further evaluate heart size, function, and valve function and usually identify the likely cause of a murmur.
+Murmurs that occur in puppies and in cats can be very difficult to diagnose without a detailed Echo.
+For that reason, even for the most experienced veterinarians will often refer pets to a board certified veterinary cardiologist for further evaluation.